UMAprotocol/UMIPs/UMIPs/umip-add-cryptopunk.md

 1. Retrieve all CryptoPunk `PunkBought` events from the 30 days prior to expiration
 2. Identify the last price that each CryptoPunk was traded at using the event data
-3. Take the median of these pricese
+3. Take the median of these prices

 **Example**